Symmetries in Sorting: Constructions of Free Commutative Monoids

 \subsection{Bag}

-Alternatively, we can also quotient $\Array$ by symmetries to get commutativity.
-This construction is first considered in~\cite{altenkirchDefinableQuotientsType2011} and~\cite{liQuotientTypesType2015}, partially considered in~\cite{choudhuryFreeCommutativeMonoids2023}, and in in~\cite{joramConstructiveFinalSemantics2023}, who gave a similar construction, where only the index function is quotiented, instead of the entire array. \cite{danielssonBagEquivalenceProofRelevant2012} also considered $\Bag$ as a setoid relation on $\List$ in an intensional MLTT setting. \cite{joramConstructiveFinalSemantics2023} prove that their version of $\Bag$ is the free commutative monoid by equivalence to the other HIT constructions.
+Alternatively, we can also quotient the $\Array$ type by symmetries to get commutativity.
+This construction has been considered in~\cite{altenkirchDefinableQuotientsType2011} and~\cite{liQuotientTypesType2015}, partially considered in~\cite{choudhuryFreeCommutativeMonoids2023}, and in~\cite{joramConstructiveFinalSemantics2023}, who give a similar construction, where only the index function is quotiented, instead of the entire array. \cite{danielssonBagEquivalenceProofRelevant2012} also considered $\Bag$ as a setoid relation on $\List$ in an intensional MLTT setting. \cite{joramConstructiveFinalSemantics2023} prove that their version of $\Bag$ is the free commutative monoid by equivalence to the other HIT constructions.
 We give a direct proof of its universal property instead, using our general recipe.

 \begin{definition}[\alink{definition}{Bag}{bag}] Bags are defined as arrays quotiented by bag equivalence $\approx$: